 Read the stories from our teams, as they progressed through each of their own projects.
 Each story will be listed below in chronological order of its arrival.

-COVID-19 UPDATE: Due to the COVID-19 virus outbreak, our teams have not been able to complete their projects as at June 2020, and as such – their information is not yet available.
+COVID-19 UPDATE: Due to the COVID-19 virus outbreak, our teams have not been able to complete their projects since June 2020, and as such – their information is not yet available.
 We will provide this information once the teams are back into building their telescopes and have outlined their journey / results.

 To keep up to date of when this happens, and the latest information about this project – please follow our project on our @SpaceAusDotCom Twitter or Instagram, under the hashtag #SpaceAusScope.